kzak/gtd-mode/README.md

 # gtd-mode

-This program is major mode for Emacs.
+This program is a major mode for Emacs.
-ToDo management in Getting Things Done paradime is provided.
+To-do management in Getting Things Done paradigm is provided.

 ## Installation